CarsonDavis/CarsonDavis.github.io/_posts/2024-05-31-ml_metrics.md

 - <strong>Precision</strong>: What percent of jailed grandmas were guilty? -- <strong>56%</strong>.
 - <strong>Recall</strong>: What percent of guilty grandmas were jailed? -- <strong>100%</strong>.
 - <strong>Accuracy</strong>: What percent of convictions were accurate? -- <strong>60%</strong>.

+## Meaningful Metrics Matter
+Did scientists really need to come up with two new metrics no one has ever heard of just to explain how accurate a judge is?

-## Accuracy
+### Accuracy

-You may have noticed that despite our two wildly different examples, accuracy was the exact same.
-How?
+Well, you may have noticed that despite our two wildly different examples, accuracy was the exact same.

-Well accuracy doesn't care if a mistake means sending an innocent to jail or letting a guilty person free.
+Because accuracy doesn't care if a mistake means sending an innocent grandma to jail or letting a guilty grandma free.
 They are both the same mistake as far as accuracy is concerned.
-And in our examples the percent of the time the judge correctly decided whether a grandma was guilty or innocent was the exact same, 60%.
+And in our examples the percent of the time the judge correctly decided whether a grandma was guilty or innocent was the same, 60%.

 $$
 \frac{\text{True Positives} + \text{True Negatives}}{\text{Total Number of Observations}}